taijeronv/taijeronv_info/content/authors/admin/_index.md

 The NextGen Wargame is a project that I started on my own initiative because I love wargames and designing one was a natural "next step" for me.

-I believe we can improve the quality of military education by using computer wargames as a tool to add a dynamic operational environment for the student to practice in.
+A properly designed computer wargame that places the student in a dynamic operational development provides a whole new learning opportunity.

+What better way to add an exciting and interesting way to learn tactical decision-making and problem-solving.

 The NextGen Wargame is designed to be that tool.

 {{< figure src="/img/ngw-1.jpg" caption="Battalion scouts lead Alpha Co. towards two unknown enemy units." >}}

 ## If you're interested in developing a useful game for the PME market please contact me.